Dark Woke: Criticism

-Several Democratic lawmakers, such as New York Representative Tom Suozzi and Nevada Representative Susie Lee, expressed concern that reflexive and aggressive opposition to Republican talking points would damage their electoral prospects in moderate districts.
+Several Democratic lawmakers, such as New York Representative Tom Suozzi and Nevada Representative Susie Lee who are generally considered to be moderate Democrats, expressed concern that reflexive and aggressive opposition to Republican talking points would damage their electoral prospects in moderate districts.
 Representative Lee argued against having a "knee-jerk reaction to be opposed to everything", and advocating for looking into Trump's policies to determine their appeal to voters in moderate counties.

 Journalist Kieran Press-Reynolds generally dismissed the movement as an "algorithmic fad built on quick thrills".
 He also believed that superficial attempts to assimilate the movement's edginess into mainstream Democratic politics without embracing substantive political changes would not lead to electoral success, similarly to previous appropriations of online progressive movements like "Dark Brandon" and "BRAT".

+Journalist Ross Barkan at Intelligencer asserts that "the real trouble" with Dark Woke is that it's a "plainly false, calibrated attempt at gritty authenticity."
+He views it as merely a means to "catch up" to Donald Trump's lack of conventional political decorum and an attempt at shock value that rarely lands with voters.

+Republicans dismiss the Democrats' efforts as simply blowing hot air.
+CJ Pearson, a conservative activist and podcast host, remarked that "what they need to stop doing is trying to copy our homework and go invent something of their own...if they do that, it’ll be a lot more authentic than whatever they’re doing right now."
+Despite their attempts at higher engagement, Democrats are not quite yet on par with Republicans when it comes to digital media.
+According to The Washington Post, conservatives have a decade-long head start.